 David Letterman’s cantankerous wit, mixed with a penchant for mocking the absurdities of late-night clichés, has endeared him to those who make people laugh for a living.
-After hearing today's news that Letterman is planning to step down next year, I reached out to some of my favorite comedians to get their thoughts on losing another late-night icon.
+After hearing today's news that Letterman is planning to step down next year, I reached out to some of my favourite comedians to get their thoughts on losing another late-night icon.

 Eric Andre (The Eric Andre Show)